Skip to main content

 • ChargePoint app.
 Download the app, create an account, and add a payment method.
 Start and stop charging sessions from your phone.

 • RFID card.
 Tap a registered RFID card on the charger to start.
-Available from ChargePoint directly or through roaming partners.
+These need to be ordered in advance from ChargePoint or a roaming partner.
+Most drivers use the app instead.

 Tips for Charging at ChargePoint